NHSDigital/booking-and-referral-fhir-api/README.md

 in CI, but it's useful to run them locally too.

 ```
-$ make install-hooks
+$ make pre-commit-hook
 ```

 ### Terraform Deployment
 Booking and Referrals Service internal deployment depends on mock services.
 These mock-services are only used for testing and are not part of the production.
 Check the readme file in `terraform` directory for more details.